About us

 The organisation was founded in response to the needs of refugees arriving in the UK and the stories they shared of their lives and their journeys.
 Through building relationships with those from refugee communities we were able to identify their needs and the best ways to respond.

 We believe that making those who are fleeing war, persecution, and conflict feel welcome will give the best possible chance of integration, support and opportunities to rebuild their lives.
 One of the best resources a refugee can have to help them settle in their new home is a good social network.
-Friendships and connectedness can help overcome the many challenges faced by those seeking refuge.
+Friendships and connection can help overcome the many challenges faced by those seeking refuge.

 With this aim, we want to help connect refugees into community.
 We want to see strangers become neighbours, so that refugees can thrive as they rebuild their lives.